wazo-platform/wazo-doc/source/upgrade/upgrade.rst

 **Directories**

- * The variables in the AMI userevent *ReverseLookup* are not prefixed by "db-" anymore
  * Concatenated fields in directories are now done in the directory definitions instead of the displays
  * The field column in directory displays are now field names from the directory definition.
 No more `{db-*}` are required
  * In the directory definitions fields can be modified using a python format string with the fields comming from the source.